Is the cost of living in Ojochal high?

 We asked people about the cost of living in Ojochal, they wrote...

 "The cost of living is less than most tourist towns.
 For example if you own a restaurant in a non-tourist town and your food is not good or overpriced, you will quickly go out of business.
 Yet many well know restaurants are located in Ojochal.
 Water is abundant and you never need heat and most don't use AC.
 The temperature is more temperate than many other areas in Costa Rica, because the largest lowland forest in all of the entire Pacific region starts in Ojochal and continues to the south.
 The largest mangrove estuary in all of Central America is just to the south as well - so there is lots of clean air.
-The newest hospital in the CAJA system is located just two towns to the south in Cortez -- so healthcare is close and inexpensive," said another in Ojochal, Costa Rica.
+The newest hospital in the CAJA system is located just two towns to the south in Cortez -- so healthcare is close and inexpensive," explained one expat living in Ojochal, Costa Rica.

 Other Questions: